 Another study has linked chronic periodontitis to higher dementia risk.
 However, it is the first to show that the link is independent of lifestyle factors.

 New evidence suggests that a combined light and sound stimulation therapy could boost brain health and improve the symptoms of Alzheimer's disease.

 One day, a quick eye test may be able to pick up important information about brain health.
 Specifically, it may be able to identify signs of dementia.

 Mushrooms are tasty and nutritious, but can they protect the brain from cognitive decline?
 That is what researchers from Singapore aim to find out.

 New research finds that risk factors affecting the health of our blood vessels — such as smoking, obesity, or diabetes — may also impair brain health.

-A Danish population-based study finds a strong link between psychological distress and the risk of developing Alzheimer's disease.
+A preliminary study has unearthed a potential link between sleep apnea and tau tangles, which are the neurological hallmarks of Alzheimer's disease.

 The word dementia describes a set of symptoms that may include memory loss and difficulties with thinking, problem-solving or language.
 Dementia is caused when diseases, such as Alzheimer’s disease or a series of strokes, damage the brain.
 Dementia is progressive, which means the symptoms will gradually get worse.
 In most cases, there is no way to cure the diseases that cause dementia.
 However, there are drugs and treatments available that may help alleviate some of the symptoms.Subscribe to Alzheimer's feed